NVIDIA-Merlin/HugeCTR/docs/QAList.md

 In HugeCTR, the model is saved in binary raw format.
 For model saving, you can set the “snapshot” in .json file to set the intervals of saving a checkpoint in file with the prefix of “snapshot_prefix”; For model loading, you can just modify the “dense_model_file”, “sparse_model_file” in .json file (in solver clause) according to the name of the snapshot.
 ### 20. Could the post training model from HugeCTR be imported into other frameworks such as TensorFlow for inference deployment? ###
 Yes.
 The training model in HugeCTR is saved in raw format, and you can import it to other frameworks by writing some scripts .
 We provide a tutorial to demonstrate how to import HugeCTR post training model to TensorFlow.
 Please refer to the [tutorial](../tutorial/dump_to_tf) .
+### 21. Does HugeCTR support overlap between different slots? ###
+No features in different slots should have no overlap.
+You may want to preprocess the data if you have overlaps e.g. offset or use hash function.
+### 22. What if there's no value in a slot? ###
+nnz=0 is supported in HugeCTR input.
+That means no features will be looked up.
+### 23. How can I benchmark my network? ###
+Firstly, you should construct your own configure file.
+You can refer to our [User Guide](hugectr_user_guide.md) and samples.
+Secondly, using our `data_generator` to generate a random dataset.
+Seeing [introductions](../README.md#benchmark).
+Thirdly, run with `./huge_ctr --train ./your_config.json`